cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-write-blueprint.md

 To learn more about blueprint syntax and elements please refer to the [DSL Specification](dsl-spec-general.html).

 If you want to write a blueprint now, continue reading.
-Otherwise, you can skip step 4 of this guide and just download an example blueprint like so:
+Otherwise, you can skip the actionable in this page and just download an example blueprint like so:

   {% highlight bash %}
   cd ~/cloudify-manager